rashmiwomensclinic/rashmiwomensclinic.github.io/_pages/services.md

 ## **🤰 Pregnancy & Childbirth Care — From Planning to Postnatal Support**

-**Services included:** Antenatal checkups, High-risk pregnancy management, Vaginal deliveries, Cesarean deliveries, Postnatal services, Pre-conceptional counselling
+**Services included:** Pre-conceptional counselling, checkups, High-risk pregnancy management, Vaginal deliveries, Cesarean deliveries, Post-natal services

 Whether you’re planning your first pregnancy or welcoming another child, our clinic provides **complete care for mothers and babies**.
 From pre-conception counselling to safe delivery and postnatal recovery, we guide you every step of the way.